Hamsa1913/holbertonschool-simple_shell/README.md

 # Simple Shell

+A simple UNIX command line interpreter written in C.

 ## Description
-This project is a simple UNIX command line interpreter written in C.
+This project is a basic implementation of a UNIX shell that executes commands entered by the user.

-## Usage
-Compile with:
-gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

-Run with:
-./hsh

 ## Authors
-Hamsa
+Hamsa Alammar
-Mariam
+Mariam Almaleki